Evan Chen, PMPStormwater Climate Action Fund Project Manager 705-739-4220 ext. 4454SWCAF@barrie.ca

-The Stormwater Climate Action Fund would serve as a dedicated fund for stormwater assets and associated stormwater management within Barrie.
+The Stormwater Climate Action Fund will serve as a dedicated fund for stormwater assets and associated stormwater management within Barrie.

 Historically, the City has been underspending on stormwater and, even with projected increases, the City is not keeping up with identified needs.
-The Stormwater Climate Action Fund aims to bridge the gap.
+The Stormwater Climate Action Fund will bridge the gap.